wlandau/workflowHelper/README.md

 3. Compute summary statistics of each analysis of each dataset (model coefficients and mean squared error) and aggregate the summaries together.
 4. Generate some tables and figures using those aggregated summaries.

 I keep the functions to generate data, analyze data, etc. in `code.R`, and I have a sketch of the whole workflow in `workflow.R`.
 You can generate both these files with the `write_example_workflow` function.
+Typically, in your own workflows, you will write similar R scripts by hand.

 ## A walk through `workflow.R`